Md-Humawon-Sarker/Credit-Scoring-with-Explainable-AI/README.md

 # Credit-Scoring-with-Explainable-AI
-Credit Scoring with Explainable AI: A Comparative Analysis of Ma chine Learning Models.
+MSc Thesis on Credit Scoring with Explainable AI: A Comparative Analysis of Machine Learning Models.